syncfusion-content/ej2-react-docs/ej2-react/tooltip/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting Started with React Tooltip component
+# Getting Started with React Tooltip

 This section briefly explains how to create a simple **Tooltip** component and configure its available functionalities in React.